-- Cyberchef: enables conversion of one data format into anothe and also various parsing, code cleanup, and extraction operations as well.
+- Cyberchef: enables conversion of one data format into another, and also enables various parsing, code cleanup, and extraction operations.

-- Guide to quick foresincs by Security Without Borders
+- Guide to quick forensics by Security Without Borders

-- Slides with methodology for live foresincs on Windows and Gnu/Linux
+- Slides with methodology for live forensics on Windows and Gnu/Linux

 - Host-Based Live Forensics on Windows

-- Tools for practical session for Windows Forensincs
+- Tools for practical session for Windows Forensics

-- Guide Checking smartphones by Security Without Borders
+- Guide on Checking Smartphones by Security Without Borders

 - Snoopdroid: tool to automate the process of extracting installed apps from an Android phone.

 - Emergency VPN by Civilsphere